eddbdea/eddbdea/README.md

   - PostgreSQL for the database
   - EJS and Bootstrap for the frontend

-**STATUS:** implementing more voting rounds selected by someone with the admin role;
+**STATUS:** implementing more voting rounds, each period being selected by someone with the admin role;

 <!---